thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 # Partial Classes

-Partial classes enable you to split a class definition across multiple source files.
+Partial classes allow you to split a class definition across multiple source files.

 Each partial class contains a section of the overall class definition.
 All parts are then combined into a single, complete class.